No1(Guards) Para Company. “The Pathfinders” of The Airborne Division

 Weapon Instructors( Including Anti Tank) PTI’s, Halo Free Fallers & Armoured vehicle crews.

-We also had our own Bag-Pipers who were members from The Scots Guards & The Irish Guards.
+We also had our own Pipers who were members from The Scots Guards & The Irish Guards.

-All members were capable of leading.
-It didn’t have to be an Officer or a NCO.
+All members were capable of leading a patrol.
+(It didn’t have to be an Officer or a NCO)

 Most were HALO (High Altitude Low Opening) trained Free Fall Parachutist.
 Making it a very exclusive company of soldiers.